tanujnotes/Olauncher/README.md

 ![Olauncher](https://repository-images.githubusercontent.com/278638069/82fbed00-f4f3-11ea-8028-1493d78c4ebd)

 # Olauncher | Minimal AF
 Olauncher is a minimal launcher app for Android.
 AF stands for Ad-Free.
 It can also update your wallpaper daily, if you want.

+***NOTE:** If home apps are not opening after latest update, long press on them and select the app again from the app list.
+That'll fix it.
+Sorry for the inconvenience.*

 ## Installation
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"